 Even with my dogs, I have been doing this throughout the years and it has always been very insightful.
 As they started aging, they got a little worse in their barking/whining, but fortunately never to the levels of them being distressed.

 Therefore, positioning a camera or smartphone in an area that is out of your dogs' reach and that shows a good portion of the home, particularly in direction of the exit door from which you leave, can be very insightful.

 Record for a good minimum of half-hour.
 Afterward, watch the video carefully.
 What does your dog do exactly during this time frame?

 How long does the barking last?
 Does your dog eventually settle?
 Is he/she urinating or defecating in the home?
 Is he/she engaging in any destructive behaviors?
 If so, what is he/she destroying?
-Have you noticed any drooling, shaking, pacing?
+Have you noticed any drooling, shaking, or pacing?

 2) Show It to a Professional

-The details of your recording are very helpful, although for a sure diagnosis you would have to show the recording to a professional (preferably veterinary behaviorist, applied animal behaviorist) and/or your veterinarian to determine what exactly may be going on and to provide an individualized plan.
+The details of your recording are very helpful, although for a sure diagnosis you would have to show the recording to a professional (preferably a veterinary behaviorist, applied animal behaviorist) and/or your veterinarian to determine what exactly may be going on and to provide an individualized plan.

 Separation anxiety is treated nowadays through the use of behavior modification, possibly carried out along with medications.

 Dogs showing intense signs of separation anxiety may require prescription medications to calm them down enough so that behavior modification becomes effective.